Need to talk? Call 1800 882 436.

 How much does a dating scan cost?

-Medicare will cover your dating scan, but there may be out-of-pocket costs depending on where you go for the test.
-It’s a good idea to ask about fees when you book your appointment.
+Medicare will cover the cost of your dating scan, but there may be out-of-pocket costs depending on where you go for the test.

-Can my partner come along too?
+Can my partner come to my dating scan?

 Questions for your doctor